Overrated / underrated

 The verdict

 Sleep near Centro or Olas Altas, ride pulmonías everywhere, and treat the Zona Dorada as a beach you visit for an hour, not a base.
-Mazatlán rewards the people who leave the strip.
-Do that on day one.
+The strip is not dangerous or even bad; it is just engineered to keep you from the version of Mazatlán that is worth flying for.
+Leave the wristband logic behind on day one and the city rewards you fast.